Search for heavy Majorana neutrinos in the $\tau$ final state at proton-electron colliders: The signal production process

 As shown in Fig.~\ref{fig:Feynman}, heavy Majorana neutrinos $N$ can be produced via the $t-$channel exchange of $W$ bosons at the $pe$ colliders, and decay finally into $\tau^+$ plus three jets.
 The lepton number of this process changes from $+1$ to $-1$, so it violates the conservation of lepton number.

 For the data simulation, we implement the Universal FeynRules Output model file~\cite{Alva:2014gxa,Degrande:2016aje} which extends the SM with additional heavy neutrinos interacting with active neutrinos into MadGraph5~\cite{Alwall:2014hca} to generate the signal events.
+When generating collision events, the default ``nn23lo1'' parton distribution function of the proton is used.
+To maximize the event acceptance, following loose requirements are applied at the parton level in MadGraph (implemented in the run\_card.dat file) for both the signal and background: the minimal value of transverse momentum for the jet (lepton) is set to be 5 (2) GeV; the pseudorapidity ($\eta$) range for both the lepton and jet is set to be $|\eta|<10$; the minimal value of the solid angular distance, $\Delta R = \sqrt{\Delta \eta^2 + \Delta\phi^2}$, between final state objects is set to be 0.01.

 Similar to our previous work~\cite{Azuelos:2019bwg,Gao:2019tio}, the Pythia6~\cite{Sjostrand:2006za} program is modified to perform the parton showering and the hadronization for the $pe$ colliders, while the configuration card files~\cite{Delphes_cards} for the LHeC and FCC-eh detectors are implemented to the Delphes program~\cite{deFavereau:2013fsa} to complete the detector simulation.
+For the jet reconstruction, jets are classified by using the FastJet package~\cite{Cacciari:2011ma} with anti-$k_t$ algorithm and cone radius $R$ = 0.4.
+For the final state tau reconstruction, the default rates in the Delphes configuration card files are used, where the identification efficiency for tau-tagging is set to be 40\%, and the misidentification rate is set to be about 0.1\%.

+For the signal data simulation, we fix the benchmark mixing parameter $|V_{\ell N}|^2 = |V_{e N}|^2 = |V_{\tau N}|^2 = 10^{-4}$, and vary the heavy neutrino mass $m_N$.
+At the LHeC (FCC-eh), when $m_N$ = 10 and 20 GeV, we generate 15.3 (7.8) and 3.3 (1.8) million signal events, respectively, while 0.3 (0.6) million signal events are generated when $m_N$ = 40, 60, 70, 100, 120, 200, 300, 400, 500, 600, 700, 800, 900, 1000 GeV.
+Besides, at the LHeC, 0.3 million signal events are generated for one additional mass point with $m_N$ = 1150 GeV, while at the FCC-eh, 0.6 million signal events are generated for two additional mass points with $m_N$ = 2000 and 3150 GeV.

 To maintain consistency through this study, the production cross sections calculated by MadGraph5 are used to estimate the number of events for both the signal and the background processes.
-In Fig.~\ref{fig:crs}, we plot the cross sections of the LNV signal $p e^- \to \tau^+ jjj$ via the Majorana heavy neutrino N as a function of the heavy neutrino mass $m_N$ at the LHeC and FCC-eh, where the mixing parameter $|V_{\tau N}|^2$ is fixed to $1.0\times10^{-4}$.
-For large $m_N$ the cross sections for LHeC decreases much faster than those for FCC-eh.
+In Fig.~\ref{fig:crs}, we plot the cross sections of the LNV signal $p e^- \to \tau^+ jjj$ via the Majorana heavy neutrino N as a function of heavy neutrino mass $m_N$ at the LHeC and FCC-eh.
+The signal productions are proportional to the parameter $|V_{\tau N}|^2\, |V_{eN}|^2 / \left( |V_{\tau N}|^2 + |V_{eN}|^2 \right)$ which is fixed to be $5 \times 10^{-5}$ in Fig.~\ref{fig:crs}.
+For large $m_N$ the cross sections for LHeC decrease much faster than those for FCC-eh.
+This behaviour can be understood from the parton distribution function of the proton, and is explained in details in Ref.~\cite{Gu:2022muc}.